 Don Antonio Pizza by Starita

-Pizza is always a great option in a pinch though we all know that not all pizzerias are created equal!
-Sure, there's a pizza shop on nearly every corner in NYC, so the trick is finding one with quality cuisine.
+Pizza is always a great option in a pinch—though we all know that not all pizzerias are created equal.
+While there's a pizza shop on nearly every corner in NYC, the trick is finding one with quality pies.
 Don Antonio does not disappoint.
-Its Neapolitan-style, wood-fire pizza with a variety of toppings is top-notch.
-The pizza is hot and delicious, service is fast and the prices are good.
+Its Neapolitan-style, wood-fired pizza with a variety of toppings is top-notch.
+The pizza is hot and delicious, service is fast, and the prices are good.

 My kids love ramen.
-Luckily, ramen is usually quick, filling and easy on the wallet.
-Ippudo, one of the city's more notable ramen spots, opened up a location in the theater district, walking distance from Times Square in 2013, serving the same delicious, warm brothy noodles as its East Village shop.
-The appetizers are just as delicious, especially its famed pork buns.
+Luckily, ramen is quick, filling and easy on the wallet.
+Ippudo, one of the city's more notable ramen spots, has a location in the Theater District walking distance from Times Square serving up the same delicious, warm, brothy noodles as its East Village shop.
+The appetizers are just as delicious as the ramen, especially the famed pork buns.
 Kids get a kick from seeing how the noodles are made through a window into the kitchen downstairs.
 They don't take reservations and lines can be long and the volume loud as the office lunch crowd moves in.
 Try to get there during off-hours or just as it opens.